-Associate in Applied Science, 68-69 Credit, 14-month Program The Paramedic program prepares students for careers in paramedic services.
+Associate in Applied Science, 73/74 Credit, 14-month Program

+The Paramedic program prepares students for careers in paramedic services.
 The combination of classroom instruction, extensive hands on training, in-the-field experience, and internships allow students to develop skills required for successful employment in this field.
-PREREQUISITE: EMT103 EMERGENCY MEDICAL TECHNICIAN.
+The student must be certified with the National Registry of EMT's as an EMT or SD EMT.
+The student is required to present a current card with the new Scope of Practice Transitional certificate.